Updated March 19, 2021

 The lighthouse is anything but a disappointment.
 An enormous hyper-radial lens, all shiny glass and sparkling brass, orbits a humble lightbulb to the sound of a slow metronomic click, click, click.
 The lens is one of only a handful in the world, and it’s unexpectedly beautiful.
 From the top, we’re rewarded with unobstructed views of the North Sea.

-For the moment, Aberdeenshire feels as quiet as the flat waters ahead of us – we share the lighthouse with only a local school group that morning.
+For the moment, Aberdeenshire feels as quiet as the flat waters ahead of us.
 And while it may be overlooked by foreign tourists, you’ll want to take a chance on the region.
-Aberdeenshire is tipped to be Scotland’s next big thing for more than one reason…
+Aberdeenshire could be Scotland’s next big thing for more than one reason…

 That’s not to say Aberdeen disappoints on an overcast day.
 The city shows its colours in unlikely ways.
 Each year, Nuart Aberdeen invites famous street artists to use the city as their canvas and we spot Lego blocks filling in mortar gaps of buildings, a tree stump with its own tombstone and colourful monsters dancing across a wall by a playground.